Universal life insurance is a type of permanent life insurance coverage.

-Life insurance premiums increase as you age.
+Life insurance premiums increase as you age (with the exception of guaranteed universal life insurance).
 If you're using the cash value of your universal life policy to cover premium payments, you run the risk of not having enough in the policy’s cash value to cover the higher premiums.

 Missed premium payments could lead to a lapse in coverage.